adityajoshi12/hlf-chaincode-builder/README.md

 2. **Define Asset Structure**:
    - Add, edit, or delete asset fields in the property panel
    - Customize field types and JSON tags
+   - Resize the property panel by dragging its left edge
+   - Double-click the resize handle to reset to default width

 3. **Generate Code**:
    - Click the "Generate Code" button to view the Go chaincode